kingwill101/local_history/README.md

 ### Duplicate suppression
 If a file is saved without any content changes, Local History skips inserting a new revision (based on checksum).

+### Incremental snapshots
+Snapshots compare file metadata (mtime + size) and skip unchanged files by default.
+Use `lh snapshot --full` to force reading every file or `--modified-only` to explicitly opt into incremental behavior.

 ### Config reload
 While the daemon is running, changes to `.lh/config.yaml` are detected and